Bscout2011/bscout2011.github.io/_posts/2022-06-01-data_engineer.md

 For my coding interview I trained on [Codility](https://app.codility.com/programmers/).
 The site has some programming and SQL problems and provides automated test feedback to improve skills.
 Spending an afternoon on the site improved my confidence a lot and it paid off during the skill test.

 Unfortunately no amount of studying will suffice for real world experience.
 Practicing with toy datasets and contrived problems will develop basic skills but not the intuition and inspiration to dive into large datasets without getting overwhelmed.
 Unfortunately I do not know where else to find this experience.
-If I find a way I will post.

-So far I've discussed the first two items (SQL, Programming) in the job description from the introduction.
-Next post I will write about what I know of something else on the list.